 Industries & Professions /

 Space exploration is an expensive endeavor for the U.S. government.
 In recent years, NASA's budget has been cut more frequently than it has been maintained or increased.
 The agency underwent a restructuring and streamlining program that included a goal of reducing its civil-servant staff.
 In 2004 the trend reversed when President George W. Bush called for a new initiative to further space travel and exploration, and as a result NASA projected a $1 billion budget increase over the span of five years.
 This was expected to positively affect the NASA workforce.
-This changed in 2011 with the discontinuation of the aging shuttle program.
+This changed in 2011 with the discontinuation of the shuttle program.

 Complete your Vault Profile and get seen by top employers